Bayesian kernel machine regression-causal mediation analysis: Algorithm to estimate CDEs using BKMR-CMA

 \begin{enumerate} \item Fit BKMR outcome model (9).

 \item For each MCMC iteration, $j=1,\hdots, J $:

-\begin{enumerate} \item Estimate the average outcome value for the mean level of covariates at the specific mediator value of interest for $\tilde{\bz}= ^T$ from (9) (i.e. estimate $Y_{\bz^*m}$ and $Y_{\bz m}$ for each MCMC iteration).

-\item Obtain the $j^{th}$ posterior sample of the CDE for a change of exposure from $\bz^*$ to $\bz$ intervening to fix the mediator at $m$ by: \end{enumerate}
+\begin{enumerate} \item Estimate the average outcome value for the mean level of covariates at the specific mediator value of interest for $\tilde{\bz}= ^T$ from (9) (i.e. estimate $Y_{\bz^*m}$ and $Y_{\bz m}$ for each MCMC iteration). \item Obtain the $j^{th}$ posterior sample of the CDE for a change of exposure from $\ba^*$ to $\ba$ intervening to fix the mediator at $m$ and effect modifiers $\bE_Y$ at $\be_Y$ by: \end{enumerate}

-\item Estimate the CDE and 95\% credible intervals from these posterior samples. \end{enumerate} Only two no unmeasured confounding assumptions are required for the CDE to have a causal interpretation: $Y_{\bz m} \amalg \bZ | \bC$, $Y_{\bz m} \amalg M | \bC, \bZ$.
+\item Estimate the CDE$(m)$ and its 95\% credible interval conditional for level of the effect modifiers and marginally according to the confounders as the posterior mean and posterior $2.5^{th}$ and $97.5^{th}$ percentiles from these posterior samples. \end{enumerate} Only two no unmeasured confounding assumptions are required for the CDE to have a causal interpretation: $Y_{\ba m} \amalg \bA | \bC$, $Y_{\ba m} \amalg M | \bC, \bA$.
 Namely, there are no unmeasured exposure-outcome confounders and there are no unmeasured mediator-outcome confounders.